 Source: "The Process and Practice of 'Add-a-Word' Poetry," by Gregory Denman, author of When You've Made it Your Own...Teaching Poetry to Young People.
 For information on Thinking Maps, visit www.thinkingmaps.com

-Page 1
+Name Page 1 name rage 1

 Brainstorm possible topics for an add-a-word poem.
 (Make a Circle Map if using Thinking Maps.
 Otherwise, make the graphic organizer of your choice).

 Possible topics